 About

-Internationally recognized for their vivid and captivating illustrations, Villiers explores the complexities of identity through themes of community, resistance, grief, and spiritual awakening.
-Their work invites audiences into layered narratives—cycles and illusions that must be unraveled in the search for authenticity.
-Through evocative imagery, Villiers uplifts fluid, intergenerational, and intersectional embodiments of the Black experience, celebrating autonomy and reflecting the kaleidoscopic realities of Queer existence.
+Terrell Villiers (they/them) is a multidisciplinary visual artist, designer, and producer based in Brooklyn, New York.
+Internationally recognized for their vivid, neo-futuristic illustrations, Villiers explores the complexities of identity through themes of community, resistance, grief, and spiritual awakening.
+Their work invites audiences into layered, fantastical narratives—cycles and illusions that must be unraveled in the pursuit of authenticity and liberation.

 Curriculum Vitae located HERE